xiaohai-huang/learning-notes/blog/2022/05-22-tablet-as-monitor/index.md

 description: "This blog shows how to turn a tablet into a secondary monitor/display on Windows."
 ---

-This blog shows how to turn a tablet into a secondary monitor.
+This blog shows how to turn a tablet into a secondary monitor in just 2 steps.

 <!-- truncate -->